uwcip/pypi/README.md

     $ echo $GITHUB_TOKEN | ghpypi --output docs --repositories repositories --title "CIP PyPi" --token-stdin

-The newly built static index can noe be found under `docs` and you can use GitHub Pages to share the `docs` directory.
+The newly built static index can now be found under `docs` and you can use GitHub Pages to share the `docs` directory.

 ## Automatically generating static files